public-market/spree_batch_api/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2018 Public Market Team, released under the New BSD License
+Copyright (c) 2018 Public Market Foundation, released under the New BSD License